Data Visualization

 After clicking the Data Visualization link under a site, click the "Add new visualization" button.

-You will then have the option select what you would like to visualize.
+You will then select what you would like to visualize.
 The options include:

 1. Count of items with classes, which visualizes the count of items that are instances of selected resource classes.